thq4n/component_creator/doc/QUICK_REFERENCE.md

 ### 6. Migration Strategy
 - When upgrading to v0.0.4+, follow the migration guide
 - When upgrading to v0.0.5+, regenerate components for correct template references
+- When upgrading to v0.0.6+, take advantage of the new interactive variant choice
 - Test components after migration
 - Update any custom code that references old naming